Numeric Lyndon-based feature embedding of sequencing reads for machine learning approaches: Variants of the Lyndon factorization and lyn2vec

 \paragraph{Computational complexity of Lyndon-based factorization algorithms.} The computational complexity of the algorithms to compute the Lyndon-based factorizations plays a crucial role in the realization of \texttt{lyn2vec}.
 As explained above, $\CFL$ and $\ICFL$ can be computed in linear time and constant space.
-Let us consider $\CFLICFL$ for simplicity (the algorithm for $\CFLICFL\comb$ will be pretty similar).
-Then We are able to compute them in linear time.
-The idea is to use a main process for computing the $\CFL$ factorization of the input read, and, as the $\CFL$ factors are computed, a new (parallel) process applies $\ICFL$ on each of them.
-In conclusion, the factorization can be computed in linear time.
+Regarding the computation of the $\CFLICFL$ factorization of a string $s$, our idea is to use a main process for computing $\CFL(s)$, and as soon as a $\CFL$ factor is computed, a new (parallel) process computes its $\ICFL$ factorization.
+In conclusion, a $\CFLICFL$ factorization can also be computed in linear time.

 \paragraph{Factor length distribution in Lyndon-based factorizations and conservation property.}